^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-If surgically, cholestasis can not be eliminated, a stent is implanted to decompress the bile ducts.
+If cholestasis cannot be eliminated surgically, a stent is implanted to decompress the bile ducts.

 Gallbladder